Discone antenna: History

 In keeping with progress made during the last few years in the development of ultra-high frequency radio technique, and applications thereof to aircraft communication, direction finding, and so forth, it has become necessary to develop special antennas and antenna systems suitable for installation on such aircraft.
 Flying conditions are such that these antennas must necessarily be small and rigid in their construction and also offer a minimum of wind resistance, in order that the flying efficiency of the aircraft will be unimpaired.
 In accordance with my invention I have provided a small rigid antenna suitable for mounting on the surface of the fuselage or other component of the airplane structure and in certain embodiments I have also provided a streamlined protecting shield or housing covering or so cooperating with the construction of the antenna system as to greatly reduce wind resistance.

 Description

 The discone antenna has a useful frequency range of at least 10 to 1.
-When employed as a transmitting antenna, it is often less efficient than an antenna designed for a more limited frequency range.
+When employed as a transmitting antenna, a properly constructed discone is just as efficient as an antenna designed for a more limited frequency range.
+The extra bandwidth comes from the controlled taper and large termination radius of the cone.
+The cone shape and flat disk disperse the local electric field.
+This reduces stored energy in the electric field, reducing antenna Q while also reducing losses.
+The elevation pattern might be distorted with grating lobes.
 SWR (standing wave ratio) is typically 1.5:1 or less over several octaves of frequency.
 A discone antenna consists of three main parts: the disc, the cone, and the insulator.